 Don’t be shy to ask whether a mobile developer offers a warranty and some additional support when the warranty comes to an end.
 First, find out how long the company will help you to fix possible bugs for free.
 3 months is a good start, but our company offers a 12-month warranty period, so look around.
 If you find a bug within a year, we’ll fix it within the warranty.
 Technical support means app updates.
-You’ll probably need it for a new OS release or when the app stores changes its requirements.
+You’ll probably need it for a new OS release or when the app stores change its requirements.
 Therefore, ask at the very beginning what you’ll get.

 #7.
 “The art of listening is almost equivalent to the art of speaking.” — Pierre Boiste

 Once you have chosen a mobile developer, you can begin the discussion.
 An initial conversation of the process is a good starting point.
 Find out how the process is organized.
 Try to have an agreement with your development partner.
-Nobody likes a control freak, but you shouldn’t take a hands off approach either.
+Nobody likes a control freak, but you shouldn’t take a hands-off approach either.

 Ask how you can follow all the project stages.
 See how the developer responds to you.
 Whether the answers are typical or you feel an individual approach.
 Ask their opinion about competitors.
 Professionals know business ethics and should never be too critical about similar development teams.
-If your hear a fair evaluation of the development market, you’ve probably found the right match for you.
+If you hear a fair evaluation of the development market, you’ve probably found the right match for you.